-On June 1, 1813, near the mouth of the Palouse River, Astorian John Clarke (1781-1852) sentences a Palus Indian to hang for stealing a goblet.
+On June 1, 1813, near the mouth of the Palouse River, Astorian John Clarke (1781-1852) vows to hang a Palus Indian for stealing a goblet.

 Returning to the Palouse River

 The Astorian brigade, leading 28 packhorses laden with furs collected over the winter at Spokane House, arrived at the mouth of the Palouse River on May 30.
 Nine months earlier, the furmen had stopped here after canoeing up the Columbia and Snake rivers from Fort Astoria.
 Finding a Palus village near the confluence, they had purchased horses for the journey overland to Spokane House and had cached their canoes nearby, entrusting them the care of the Palus chief.
 On their return trip to the coast the next spring, they planned to switch the fur bundles from the horses to the canoes for the run downriver.

 Upon learning that the boats were all safe, John Clarke, the Pacific Fur Company partner in charge of the brigade, rewarded the chief with a gift of ammunition and tobacco.
 Some of the canoes needed minor repairs, and while these were being taken care of, the Astorians pitched camp near the Palus village.
 After setting up his tent, John Clarke apparently unpacked one of his prize possessions.

 Washington Irving (1783-1859), who had access to primary sources no longer extant, wrote that Clarke "was a tall, good-looking man, and somewhat given to pomp and circumstance ... .
 He was stately, too, in his appointments, and had a silver goblet or drinking cup, out of which he would drink with a magnificent air" (Irving, 448).
 One source, who was not present but heard of the incident soon afterward, maintained that Clarke treated the chief and some of the prominent Palus men to a drink: